programmurr/mastermind/readme.md

 - Fix the bug that causes a false-detection if the same letter is used twice by the computer (copy the Fensus code and refactor it to suit)
 - Make it so that if the computer gets an exact hit, it keeps that letter in all future guesses (will require detailed thought and planning)

+___
+18th July 2020

+- Fixed false-detection bug, but cheated a little.
+I fixed it by stopping the color array repeating RBGOYP four times.
+If the computer could put two letters of the same kind in the code, the bug appeared, so I removed that possibility.
+Now it can only put in each color once (but I won't tell the user that)

+- Taking it easy today.
+Just did some pseudo-code for the random-detection remembrance.
+Will implement tomorrow and see if it works, then begin researching the 'AI' of sorts